vastbinderj/dotfiles/README.md

 This is my personal collection of dotfiles for golang/rails/node development.
-I use [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) for code completion and my mapleader is a ','.
+I use Vundle for plugin management and I use [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) for code completion and my mapleader is a ','.
 Be sure to read through the .vimrc file for key mappings, as they are set to ones which suite me best.
-I use vim 7.4 installed with hombrew on my macs, but these work well with vim 7.2+ on Cent OS and Ubuntu, which are my primary development environments at work.
+This configuration works well vim 7.4 or neovim installed with hombrew on my macs, but these work well with vim 7.2+ on Cent OS and Ubuntu, which are my primary development environments at work.

 ## dotfiles included